-International Compliance Officers, Auditors, and Other International Security Professionals can earn large whistleblower reward by anonymously exposing violations of the Foreign Corrupt Practices Act and other illegal conduct.
-These violations can include systematic accounting fraud, bribes to government officials and intentional non-compliance with known significant and repeated violations.
-There are specific rules for reporting by international compliance officers, auditors, and security professionals.
-For this reason, it is highly recommended that international compliance officers and other security professionals have their case reviewed by an International Compliance Officer Bounty Action Lawyer or an International Security Professional Whistleblower Reward Lawyer.
-If you are aware of a significant Foreign Corrupt Practice Act violation by a large international company and are interested in a confidential review of a whistleblower bounty action,please feel free to contact International Compliance Officer Whistleblower Reward Lawyer and International Security Professional Bounty Action Lawyer Jason Coomer via e-mail messageor use our submission form.
+International Compliance Officers, Auditors, Lawyers, and Other International Professionals can earn large whistleblower reward by anonymously exposing violations of the Foreign Corrupt Practices Act, Securities Exchange Act, and Commodity Exchange Act as well as other illegal conduct.
+These violations can include systematic accounting fraud, bribes to government officials, money laundering, market manipulation schemes, and intentional non-compliance with known significant and repeated violations.
+There are specific rules for reporting by international compliance officers, auditors, lawyers, and security professionals.
+For this reason, it is highly recommended that international compliance officers, auditors, and other security professionals have their case reviewed by a Whistleblower Reward Lawyer.
+If you are aware of a significant Foreign Corrupt Practice Act violation by a large international company and are interested in a confidential review of a whistleblower bounty action,please feel free to contact International Compliance Officer Whistleblower Reward Lawyer and International Auditor Bounty Action Lawyer Jason Coomer via e-mail messageor use our submission form.

-International Compliance Officers are on The Front Line and Often Have Specialized Knowledge of Illegal Bribery Schemes and Companies Who Use Illegal Bribes to Obtain Government Contracts
+International Compliance Officers are on The Front Line and Often Have Specialized Knowledge of Illegal Bribery Schemes, Accounting Fraud, Money Laundering, Market Manipulation Schemes, and other Illegal Conduct

-International Compliance Officers are trained to identify illegal conduct including violations of the Foreign Corrupt Practices Act.
-When these compliance officers identify and properly report they violations to their superiors, these notices are commonly ignored or even worse retaliated against.
-For this reason, the CFTC and SEC use international bounty actions to reward compliance officiers who anonymously expose corporations who ignore or retaliate against compliance officers or auditors
+International Compliance Officers are trained to identify illegal conduct including violations of the Foreign Corrupt Practices Act, Securities Exchange Act, and the Commodities Exchange Act.
+When these compliance officers identify and properly report the violations to their superiors, these notices are commonly ignored or even worse retaliated against.
+For this reason, the CFTC and SEC use international bounty actions to reward compliance officiers who anonymously expose corporations who ignore or retaliate against compliance officers, accountants, or auditors.
+Through large financial rewards these bounty actions create economic incentives for these international professionals to expose fraud, corruption, and other illegal activities.

-Compliance Officers in Large Drug Companies Are Commonly Pressured to Ignore Bribes or Are Ignored When They Provide Evidence of Compliance Violations
+Compliance Officers, Accountants, and Auditors in Large Multinational Drug Companies, Oil Companies, and Banks Are Commonly Pressured to Ignore Bribes or Are Ignored When They Provide Evidence of Compliance Violations

-Drug Company Compliance Officers are commonly ignored by their superiors when they provide notice of compliance violations or other illegal activity.
-Further, many drug companies pressure compliance officers to ignore bribes and other illegal conduct.
+Compliance Officers, Accountants, and Auditors are commonly ignored by their superiors when they provide notice of compliance violations or other illegal activity.
+Further, many multinational companies pressure compliance officers to ignore bribes and other illegal conduct.
 In these situations where compliance officers provide notice of illegal conduct and the company fails to timely resolve the matters, compliance officers are encouraged to expose the illegal conduct through bounty actions.
+These bounty actions offer large financial rewards as well as significant whistleblower protections.
+One of these protections is the ability for compliance officers, accountants, and auditors to expose illegal conduct anonymously through a lawyer.

-The pressure on drug company compliance officers is typically more intense in pharmering countries.
-This pressure comes from several pharmaceutical companies seeking to obtain footholds in pharmering countries.
-Some drug companies already have footholds in some key pharmerging countries.
+The pressure on international compliance officers, auditors, and accountants is typically more intense regarding illegal conduct committed in emering countries.
+This pressure comes from several multinational companies seeking to obtain footholds in emering countries.
+For example some drug companies already have footholds in some key pharmerging countries.
 These footholds include Abbott’s acquisition of Piramal Healthcare in India — a deal that could potentially make the US giant the top player in this country.
 Bayer's and Novartis' investments in China including Novartis' commitment to invest $1 billion USD in R&D in China and its $125 million USD investment to buy 85 percent stake in a privately held vaccine company.
 Pfizer has made inroads into the Russian health care system with a discount-card system in Russia Sanofi Aventis has purchased Medley, Brazil’s third-largest pharmaceutical company.
-GSK and Lilly have also announced anticipated doubling their revenue in emerging markets by 2015.
+GSK and Lilly have also announced anticipated doubling their revenue in emerging markets.

-Under the Foreign Corrupt Practices Act and the CFTC and SEC Bounty Actions, whistleblowers with original and specialized knowledge and evidence of corporate bribery and illegal kickbacks are eligible to recover large economic awards.
-By gathering this evidence and going through a lawyer, these whistleblowers can protect their identity through the process and collect large rewards of 10% to 30% of the monetary sanctions including disgorged funds.
-If you are aware of an illegal bribe or illegal kickback that was used to secure a large contract,please feel free to contact International Whistleblower Lawyer Jason Coomer via e-mail message or use our submission form about a potential SEC Whistleblower Incentive Program Action or other Whistleblower Bounty Action.
+Through CFTC and SEC Bounty Actions, whistleblowers with original and specialized information of corporate bribery and other illegal conduct are eligible to recover large economic awards.
+By gathering this evidence and going through a lawyer in the United States, these whistleblowers can protect their identity through the process and collect large rewards of 10% to 30% of the monetary sanctions including disgorged funds.
+If you are aware of an illegal bribe or other significant illegal conduct, please feel free to contact International Whistleblower Lawyer Jason Coomer via e-mail message or use our submission form about a potential SEC Whistleblower Incentive Program Action or other Whistleblower Bounty Action.

 Foreign Corrupt Practices Act Whistleblower Laws Apply to All Foreign and U.S. Companies Listed on the U.S. Securities Exchanges as well as their Subsidiaries, Joint Venture Partners, and Agents